WesPeacock/nkonyadictionary/README.md

 The following program files are used but not included in the repository:

-* Scripts\busybox.exe is available from the link on https://github.com/pclouds/busybox-w32
 * Settings\toolbox.exe is available from links on http://sil.org/computing/toolbox/downloads.htm.
 * Lexique Pro is available from http://www.lexiquepro.com/download.htm